Meteor6666/VaporMC/README.md

 - Fraudulent attempts regarding the purchase of donor rewards
   - Offender may be banned from purchasing from Buycraft
   - Offender may be subject to a Severe Gameplay Punishment
-- Knowingly wronfully reporting a player for a rule breaking
+- Knowingly wrongfully reporting a player for a rule breaking
   - Offender may be subject to a Severe Vocal Punishment
+- Advertising another server
+  - Offender will be blacklisted from the server

 #####Appeal Process
 1. Player must contact a server administrator or owner.